• Home

 The only limit you should set for yourself is that you write for a specific period of time—let’s say 30 minutes—or for a specific number of pages—let’s say 2 pages.
 Non-stop activity gets the juices flowing, and a concrete goal gives you satisfaction.
 Here’s an example of freewriting:

 This essay is supposed to be about the Boston Tea Party but I don’t know anything about US history except that the American Revolution happened a long time ago (when???) somewhere in Massachusetts or maybe I’m wrong.
 I can’t think of anything else to say and now the clock says two minutes, I’ll keep babbling anyway.
 Boston, MA, politics, tea.
-My grandmother used to Freewriting with Kermit the Frogmake tea when I stopped by after my English courses.
+My grandmother used to make tea when I stopped by after my English courses.
 But that’s not useful for this essay.
 Or maybe there’s a connection.
 Hmmm… I remember the professor talked about the taxes in the New English states (colonies?) and my grandmother used to complain about paying high taxes at the market and…

 Freewriting stimulates your brain the same way physical exercise wakes up your mind.